Itsfitts/AppCoder/README.md

 # 📱 AppCoder: Turn Your App Ideas into Reality – Right On Your Phone!

-**AppCoder** is a mobile Android app that empowers you to build fully functional applications directly on your smartphone—no programming experience required!
+**AppCoder** is a mobile Android app that empowers you to build apps directly on your phone — no programming experience required!

 ---